Tuesday, August 26, 2025

 Reality

-Abuse is a pattern of behavior that sucks you in and drains you.
+Abuse is a pattern of behaviour that sucks you in and drains you.
 It rarely kicks off at full speed; it's usually a process.

 By the time the abuser has you hooked in tight: